sphasse/sphasse.github.io/_stories/02-how-it-started.md

 * Method of force transmittal: Our mechanism uses an asymmetric gear train.
 * Function: Our design smoothly grabs and dumps the contents of a container and returns the empty container to the ground.
 None of these do that.
 * Our mechanism is hand operated and all of these are motorized.

-* Temporal proximity: It has been 25 years since the most recent of those sets.
+There is also a significant difference in temporal proximity between these sets and our design.
+It has been 25 years since the most recent of those sets.
 LEGO set 42167 and the cloned copies of our submission show there has been plenty of market demand for a functional bin arm design if one had existed.
-LEGO set 42167 was released shortly after our LEGO Ideas project, in fact during the three-year time period when LEGO still had rights to our project via our LEGO Ideas submission.
+If the prior sets inspired a minifig scale functional automated side-loading bin arm, it should have existed long ago.
+By way of contrast, LEGO set 42167 was released shortly after our LEGO Ideas project, during the three-year time period when LEGO still had rights to our design via our LEGO Ideas submission.

 Let’s take a close at all of the sets that have been brought to our attention that allegedly use the same mechanism: